The PPP500 List: Priority Property Pools of Under $500,000

 The documents required for matters in the PPP500 List are different to the documents required for matters going through the usual process when property adjustment orders are sought following the breakdown of a relationship.

-To commence proceedings for a matter in the PPP500 List, a party is to file an Initiating Application and a PPP500 Financial Summary form.
+To commence proceedings for a matter in the PPP500 List, a party is to file an Initiating Application, a PPP500 Financial Summary form and Genuine Steps Certificate, confirming the applicant’s compliance with the pre-action procedures listed in Schedule 1 of the Federal Circuit and Family Court of Australia Rules.
 Therefore, the requirement to file an Affidavit and Financial Statement is waived, until an order is made otherwise.

 The Financial Summary form is a truncated form that addresses matters that would ordinarily be addressed by a party in an Affidavit when seeking property adjustment, and also financial circumstance matters as ordinarily provided for in the Financial Statement.